 You’ll also need molds to pour your soap base into.
 Here are some soap mold options:

-These are my absolute favorites!
-You can use the standard muffin shapes or the fun shapes.
+Silicone soap molds: These are my absolute favorites!
+You can use specific silicone soap molds, or silicone baking pans (like these super cute heart pans).
 Silicone molds release the soap bars really easily, are relatively inexpensive for their longevity.
-You may even have a few in your kitchen right now, or you can buy them at any store that sells baking supplies.
+You may even have a few in your kitchen right now, or you can buy them at any store that sells soap making or baking supplies.

-These molds also come in fun shapes, and you can find them with cute sayings like “natural” and “handmade.”
+PVC soap molds: These molds also come in fun shapes, and you can find them with cute sayings like “goat milk“ and “handmade.”
 Because they are made from a stiff plastic, they do require a firm hand to press the soap from the mold and will eventually warp or crack over time.

 I personally have a stash of both silicon and plastic soap molds I’ve collected over time.
 You can buy these online or at craft stores.